ABC(T)-graphs: an axiomatic characterization of the median procedure in graphs with connected and G$^2$-connected medians: Benzenoid graphs

 \section{Benzenoid graphs}

 The main tools in our paper are the axioms (A), (B), (C), and (T), satisfied by the median function $\Med$ in all graphs.
-Nevertheless, these axioms are difficult to handle and do not allow to establish even simple structural properties of ABC- or ABCT-graphs.
+These axioms are simple to state and are meaningful in the context of consensus theory.
+However, these axioms are difficult to handle and do not allow to establish even simple structural properties of ABC- or ABCT-graphs.
 In this section, we formulate two other axioms (T$_2$) and (E$_k$) satisfied by $\Med$.
 We show that the 6-cycle $C_6$ has two ABC-functions.
 Finally, we prove that benzenoids (which are obtained from 6-cycles by amalgamations) are ABCT$_2$- and ABCE$_2$-graphs.